Forecast-it/handbook/referral-program.md

 *Note that the referral bonus will be subject to local tax

-## Who can participate in our employee referral program?
+## Who is eligible to receive an employee referral bonus?

-All Forecasters including full time and part time are eligible to refer talent into Forecast.
+All Forecasters including full time and part time are eligible to receive the referral bonus.

 The exceptions to this are:
 * Hiring managers referring for their own open positions